zongruxie4/godev/docs/MCP_IMPLEMENTATION.md

 }
 ```

 Then restart Claude Desktop.
-GoLite tools will appear in the tools menu.
+TinyWasm tools will appear in the tools menu.

 ## Implementation Status